Aaron Henry (politician): Later life

 In 1977, U.S. Senator James Eastland, a longtime Mississippi incumbent who had historically opposed civil rights measures, approached Henry and asked if he, as state NAACP chairman, would help him in his reelection bid the following year.
-Somewhat surprised, Henry said he would only offer assistance if Eastland agreed to some conditions, including the hiring of a black staffer.
-Eastland then hired Ed Cole, the 1971 gubernatorial campaign manager for Charles Evers, to work in his office, and Henry subsequently endorsed Eastland's reelection.
+Somewhat surprised, Henry said he would offer assistance only if Eastland agreed to some conditions, including the hiring of a black staffer.
+Eastland hired Ed Cole, the 1971 gubernatorial campaign manager for Charles Evers, to work in his office, and Henry subsequently endorsed Eastland's reelection.
 Eastland later withdrew from the race, though he and Henry remained friends.

 Henry was elected to the Mississippi House of Representatives in 1979.
 He was re-elected in 1983, 1987, and 1991.
 In August 1995, he lost a reelection bid to Leonard Henderson by a margin of 65 votes.

-He died in 1997 of congestive heart failure at a hospital near his home in Clarksdale, following a stroke.
+Following a stroke, he died in 1997 of congestive heart failure at a hospital near his home in Clarksdale.